Discover folk - the CRM for people-powered businesses

 Key features

-• Mail merge and email sequences: Full email sync compatible with Outlook and Gmail, access to templates, and tracking features, enabling users to manage all communications directly from the CRM.
+- Mail merge and email sequences: Full email sync compatible with Outlook and Gmail, access to templates, and tracking features, enabling your entire sales team to manage all communications directly from the CRM.

-• Social media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, and other social media platforms such as Instagram and X to track contacts across the web within folk, and use templates for quicker, streamlined communication.
+- Social media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, and other social media platforms such as Instagram and X to track contacts across the web within folk, allowing your sales team to use templates for quicker, streamlined communication.

 Pros